AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 #### Balance

-A balance was added to the coagulant stock tank to verify coagulant flow rate (Figure 7).
+A balance was added to the bottom of the coagulant stock tank to verify coagulant flow rate (Figure 7).
 The balance measures the mass flow rate out of the coagulant stock tank.
 As coagulant flows out of the coagulant stock tank into the coagulant constant head tank, the balance measures the rate of mass decrease over time.
 The mass flow rate can then be converted to volumetric flow rate to obtain the flow rate of coagulant through the system.

 ![balance_system](https://github.com/AguaClara/Fluoride-Auto/blob/master/Summer%202018%20fluoride%20report/Gravity_reactor_PACl_adjustable_edit.jpg?raw=true)